tnordquist/intergalactic-unknown/docs/index.md

 ## Functionality
 + Phased based gameplay - during each phase the user will need to make a structured series of decisions every time.
-Each phase will start with a randomized resource loss that is visually prompted to the user, followed by asking them to confirm.
-The parameters of the resource loss possibilities is relative to what was defined in previous phases by the users decisioning.
+Each phase will start with visiting the space station where you make path decisions and build materials, followed by visiting the planets where the user starts losing resources.
 + Decisions made during each phase include but are not limited to: what resources to mine, charting next destination after assessing risk, allies to bring along / release, etc.
-+ Resources include a powerful new energy supply which you can use or sell called Aether, perishables kit containing food and water, ship maintenance kits, runite (more to come on runite).
++ Resources include a powerful new energy supply which you can use or sell called Aether, perishables kit containing food and water, ship maintenance kits.
 + Materials include special items for example a religious relic, a powerful narcotic, antibiotics etc.
 + Random events may occur which can alter practically anything within reason.
 Some examples include a black hole, visitations from a space cult, fuel leaks, allies becoming ill.
 + Thematic elements include a story about reaching a destination.